-The minimum of $500,000 per violation plus attorneys fees appears to be triggered by the government’s mere review the Senators’ phone records, and is not dependent on any publication of those records.
-The harm is presumably just knowing that your records were reviewed in violation of the statute, without any publication.
+One important note is that this statutory minimum of $500,000 per violation plus attorneys fees appears to be triggered by the government’s mere review the Senators’ phone records, and is not dependent on any publication of those records.
+The harm here is presumably just knowing that your records were reviewed in violation of the statute, without any publication.
 This is in contrast to false credit reporting or collection lawsuits against victims of identify theft, which are published to third parties and often result in denials of credit or employment, and housing.
-Such claims are presumably more harmful, and thus arguably worth more in damages, than access to one’s phone records without any publication.
+Publication of false information to third parties is presumably arguably more harmful, and thus arguably worth more in damages, than access to one’s phone records without any publication.

-Hopefully this new $500,000 minimum will provide a touchstone to help streamline resolution of invasion of privacy and similar claims.
+The bottom line is that this new $500,000 minimum – whether or not it gets repealed – could provide a touchstone to help streamline resolution of invasion of privacy and similar claims.

 Here is the relevant portion of the law: